 Engineers, technicians and mechanic

 Engineers, technicians and mechanics are needed to build repair and maintain machinery.
-As a mechanic working in logistics, you will usually specialise in working with a particular model or vehicle, from cars to jet planes.
+As a mechanic working in logistics, you will usually specialise in working with a particular model or vehicle, from cars to trains to jet planes.

 Supply chain manager

 Supply chain (or "distribution") managers make sure that everything gets where it needs to be going on time.
 They manage stock, staff and timetables and are always looking for ways to improve efficiency.
 They are supported by packing, sorting and picking staff who prepare goods to be despatched from the warehouse.

 Pilots fly commercial, passenger and military aircraft.
 To qualify as a captain and take charge of a plane you'll need to put in lots of practice hours up in the air.